nmaupu/yokis-hack/doc/intro.md

 The following seems to apply:
 - devices store the previous lights' status in memory
-- all devices are being set to the same status when button is pressed
+- all paired devices are being *set* to the very same status when button is pressed (all devices are being set to ON or OFF)
 - if every devices are the same status than the one stored, toggle *all* devices
-- if some devices are `ON` and `OFF`, then reuse the previous status for *all* devices
+- if some devices are `ON` and `OFF`, then reuse the previous status (probably stored in a memory somewhere) for *all* devices

 This is actually very nice because that can be used to operate nicely a device within home automation !
 - `B9` and `1A` are used respectively to switch on or off a device.
 No need to check the returned status !